3dvconf/3dvconf.github.io/2027/dates.md

 By October 27th, authors will receive information whether reviewers and area chairs recommend to accept or reject their submission, or whether they ask for a rebuttal.
 Note that these recommendations are not final and final decisions will be communicated by December 2nd.
 Submissions will thus be under review until December 2nd.

 <b>Timezones:</b>
+- The Paper Submission deadline is 23:59 Anywhere on Earth (AoE).
-- All deadlines are 11:00 am PDT, so that all PCs and the OpenReview support are reachable.
+- All other deadlines are 11:00 am PDT, so that all PCs and the OpenReview support are reachable.
 - The conference in April takes place at CEST timezone.